talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     $config
 );
 $loyaltyProgramId = 56; // int | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
 $loyaltyCardId = 'loyaltyCardId_example'; // string | Identifier of the loyalty card.
-You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
+You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`.
 $subledgerId = array('subledgerId_example'); // string[] | Filter results by one or more subledger IDs.
 Must be exact match.
 $loyaltyTransactionType = 'loyaltyTransactionType_example'; // string | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.
 $startDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
 $customerSessionIDs = array('customerSessionIDs_example'); // string[] | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.
 $transactionUUIDs = array('transactionUUIDs_example'); // string[] | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.
 $pageSize = 50; // int | The number of items in the response.
 $skip = 56; // int | The number of items to skip when paging through large result sets.
+$awaitsActivation = True; // bool | If `true`: Filters results to include only point transactions that have action-based activation and have not expired.
+If `false`: Returns a `400` response.

 try {
-    $result = $apiInstance->getLoyaltyCardTransactions($loyaltyProgramId, $loyaltyCardId, $subledgerId, $loyaltyTransactionType, $startDate, $endDate, $customerSessionIDs, $transactionUUIDs, $pageSize, $skip);
+    $result = $apiInstance->getLoyaltyCardTransactions($loyaltyProgramId, $loyaltyCardId, $subledgerId, $loyaltyTransactionType, $startDate, $endDate, $customerSessionIDs, $transactionUUIDs, $pageSize, $skip, $awaitsActivation);
     print_r($result);
 } catch (Exception $e) {
     echo 'Exception when calling IntegrationApi->getLoyaltyCardTransactions: ', $e->getMessage(), PHP_EOL;